 Team members may not receive any outside assistance in researching, writing, or editing the brief.
 Coach, faculty, or practitioner assistance in preparing the brief in any way is strictly prohibited.
 Designated alternate assistance is also strictly prohibited.
 Designated alternates for a team may confer only with each other.
 If a school has two teams, designated alternates from each respective team may not confer with each other until after each team from that school has submitted its brief.

-Teammates may receive assistance from any source, including from alternates and from a second team from the same school, with oral argument preparation beginning on September 20th, 2024.
+Teammates may receive assistance from any source, including from alternates and from a second team from the same school, with oral argument preparation beginning on September 20th, 2025 at 12:00 a.m.
+However, pursuant to Rule X, schools with two registered teams shall not receive or give assistance to one another in the form of a brief or draft of a brief prior to the publication of briefs on September 26th, 2025.